ReplaceThisNameLater/rtnl-pack/README.md

 # rtnl-pack
 The modpack for the RTNL Modded MC server.
-In Packwiz format, of course.